jkoubs/flash-Jetson-Orin-Nano/README.md

 Then select **Jetson Orin Nano [GB developer kit version]**

-4. You should now be at `Step 02` of NVIDIA SDK Manager.
+### 4. SDK Manager Step 02

 You should now select the components to be downloaded and installed onto both your host machine and your Jetson.

 <div align="center">
   <img src="doc/step02-1.png" alt="base" width="800"/>